project-march/ProjectMarch/docs/doc/getting_started/setting_up_docker.rst

     docker login registry.gitlab.com -u <username> -p <token>

     # If you wish you can also input your password instead of token but this is insecure.
-    # You can see your username if you log into gitlab and click on you name in the top right
+    # You can see your username if you log into gitlab and click on your name in the top right.
+    # Then you see @<username>

+    # To get a token you need to go to https://gitlab.com/-/profile/personal_access_tokens
+    #

 Add aliases